RK-MSU/CSCI-466-Networks/Book-Notes/Chapter-2-Application-Layer.md

 the layer below (the network layer) at any rate it pleases.
 (Note, however, that the actual end-to-end throughput may be less than this rate due to the limited transmission capacity of intervening links or due to congestion).

+## 2.2 The Web and HTTP

+HTTP uses TCP as its underlying transport protocol (rather than running on top of UDP).

+It is important to note that the server sends requested files to clients without storing any state information about the client.
+If a particular client asks for the same object twice in a period of a few seconds, the server does not respond by saying that it just served the object to the client; instead, the server resends the object, as it has completely forgotten what it did earlier.
+Because an HTTP server maintains no information about the clients, HTTP is said to be a **stateless protocol**.

+### Non-Persistent and Persistent Connections

+- **non-persistent connections**: each request/response sent over a *separate* TCP connection
+  - Non-persistent connections have some shortcomings
+    - a brand-new connection must be established and maintained for *each requested object*
+    - each object suffers a delivery delay of two RTTs—one RTT to establish the TCP connection and one RTT to request and receive an object
+- **persistent connections**: all of the requests and their corresponding responses be sent over the *same* TCP connection

+With HTTP 1.1 persistent connections, the server leaves the TCP connection open after sending a response.
+Subsequent requests and responses between the same client and server can be sent over the same connection.
+In particular, an entire Web page (in the example above, the base HTML file and the 10 images) can be sent over a single persistent TCP connection.

+### HTTP Message Format

+The HTTP specifications [RFC 1945; RFC 2616; RFC 7540] include the definitions of the HTTP message formats.
+There are two types of HTTP messages, request messages and response messages, both of which are discussed below.

+#### HTTP Request Message

+    GET /somedir/page.html HTTP/1.1
+    Host: www.someschool.edu
+    Connection: close
+    User-agent: Mozilla/5.0
+    Accept-language: fr

+The first line of an HTTP request message is called the **request line**; the subsequent lines are called the **header lines**.

+#### HTTP Response Message

+    HTTP/1.1 200 OK
+    Connection: close
+    Date: Tue, 18 Aug 2015 15:44:04 GMT
+    Server: Apache/2.2.3 (CentOS)
+    Last-Modified: Tue, 18 Aug 2015 15:11:03 GMT
+    Content-Length: 6821
+    Content-Type: text/html

+    (data data data data data ...)